Virginia Beach, VA 23462

 - Zoning, Code Enforcement, and Deed Restrictions Committee

-To coordinate with city services and other organizations to advocate for Larkspur residents on upcoming events
+To coordinate with city services and other organizations to advocate for Larkspur residents on upcoming events.
+To maintain contact with any activity of an environmental nature, political activity or issue of neighborhood safety and security as these affect neighborhood tranquility.

 Maintain effective two-way communications via a civic league web site, contact us, vote site, bulletin boards, email account address list, civic league web-based calendar.